RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_004.md

 unless you understand exactly what it does.
 The script we're going to use is linked above, and it has comments explaining what it does.

-The `ls` command lists the contents of the current directory.
-Type `ls` and press Enter.
-There will not be anything in the current directory.

 We're going to download the script using git.
 Copy and paste the following command and enter it:

 ```
 git clone https://github.com/RLuckom/practitioner-journey.git
 ```

-Now use `ls` again to see that the download succeeded (your output will not be exactly the same; the number of objects at least will be different):

 ![View of the instance connection page showing a series of output](/img/practitioner_journey/000/ec2_clone_success.png)